Germany 'to send company of tanks to Ukraine' after pressure from allies

 Germany ‘to send company of tanks to Ukraine’ after pressure from allies

-Berlin and Washington could make official announcement on Wednesday
+Berlin and Washington could make announcements on Leopard 2 and Abrams tanks on Wednesday

 Germany has decided to send a convoy of its main battle tanks to Ukraine, reports suggest, after days of pressure from Berlin’s allies.

-Ukraine and many of Berlin’s Nato partners have been pleading for a decision on whether Germany would permit them to send German-made Leopard 2 tanks to help Kyiv as the battlefield begins to thaw.
+Ukraine and many of Germany’s Nato partners have been pleading for a decision on whether Berlin would permit them to re-export German-made Leopard 2 tanks to help Kyiv as the battlefield begins to thaw.

+After a summit at the Ramstein airbase failed to break the deadlock last week, Poland upped the ante on Tuesday by issuing Germany with a formal request to allow Warsaw to send tanks, while Nato seceretary-general sat down for talks with Germany’s new defence minister Boris Pistorius.

-Der Spiegel reported on Tuesday evening that chancellor Olaf Scholz had finally decided to allow allies such as Poland to do so – and that Berlin would also send tanks of its own.
+Just hours later, Der Spiegel reported that German chancellor Olaf Scholz had finally decided to allow allies such as Poland to send tanks – and that Berlin would do so too.

-The German government has so far declined to comment, however, and one United States official told the Associated Press that an announcement could be made on Wednesday in conjunction with Washington – which reportedly plans to announce the approval of M1 Abrams tanks.
+The German government has so far declined to comment, however, and one US official told the Associated Press that Germany could wait to announce its decision alongside Washington, where president Joe Biden is claimed to also be poised to approve M1 Abrams tanks for Ukraine.

 Such a move would mark a major reversal in policy for both nations – and a significant victory for Ukraine’s president Volodymyr Zelensky as he seeks to bolster his countries defences against Russia’s invading army.